thinktecture/relayserver/Documentation/en/3-installation.md

 ## Requirements

-The following software components must be installed on the Windows server used for the operation of the RelayServer:
+The following software components must be installed on the Windows Server used for the operation of the RelayServer:

 - Microsoft .Net Framework v4.5.1 or later
 - Microsoft SQL Server (Express) 2014